Be Counted in the 2020 Census!

 - Instructions for the census questionnaire come in 13 different languages, including English, Spanish, Chinese, and more.

-Eleanor Love is a sophomore at C.K.
+Eleanor Love is a junior at C.K.
 McClatchy High School and serves as a Sacramento County Youth Census Ambassador.
 The Youth Census Ambassadors aim to inform and encourage as many young people as possible to be involved in the 2020 Census, and are a part of the larger county Complete Count effort.